 The use of rap lyrics in criminal cases has been featured prominently in a variety of news media outlets.
 Here are some examples.

-Rap on Trial: How an Aspiring Musician’s Words Led to Prison Time, NPR’s Hidden Brain, June 2017
+Rap on Trial: How an Aspiring Musician’s Words Led to Prison Time, Hidden Brain, NPR, March 2018.

 In Canada, Prosecutors are Using Suspects’ Own Rap Lyrics to Win Convictions, Los Angeles Times, October 2016.

 Rap Music Remains Uniquely Threatening, Pacific Standard Magazine, September 2016.